We fight tirelessly for justice on behalf of our clients.

 Birth Injury and Medical Negligence: Birth injury cases often involve many different types of medical conditions which can leave a baby with varying degrees of disability for the rest of this/her life, such as

-Trip and Fall Cases – our Hamilton lawyers typically handle trip and fall negligence cases when people trip and fall over uneven trip ledges, uneven sidewalks, cracked sidewalks, cracked or uneven curbs, cracked or uneven asphalt, stairs that are too high, stairs that are too low, unlit stairwells, unlit stairs, stairs or ledges that do not meet the Ontario Building Code, potholes in parking lots and/r potholes are frozen over.
-Our Hamilton trip-and-fall lawyers in Hamilton can help.
+Trip and Fall Cases – we typically handle trip and fall negligence cases when people trip and fall over uneven trip ledges, uneven sidewalks, cracked sidewalks, cracked or uneven curbs, cracked or uneven asphalt, stairs that are too high, stairs that are too low, unlit stairwells, unlit stairs, stairs or ledges that do not meet the Ontario Building Code, potholes in parking lots and/or potholes are frozen over.

 Dog Bites and Animal Attacks – if you have been attacked by a dog in Ontario, strict liability applies.
 This means that liability is undisputed.
 The owner of a dog is strictly liable for the injuries caused to you by their dog.
-Our Hamilton Lawyers routinely handle dog bite cases which cause significant injury, serious scarring, disfigurement, injuries to kids and psychological trauma.
+O

 Swimming Pool and Drowning Accidents – Owners of pools in hotels and resorts as well as private backyard pools have a responsibility to provide a reasonably safe environment for kids.
 When they don’t serious accidents can happen resulting in brain injury and or death.